EddyVerbruggen/nativescript-fingerprint-auth/README.md

 ```

 ## Changelog
+- 6.0.1  Fixed a compatibility issues with NativeScript 3.4.
 - 6.0.0  Allow custom UI on Android.
 - 5.0.0  Better `Face ID` support.
 Breaking change, see the API for `available`.
 - 4.0.1  Aligned with [the official NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed).
 Requires NativeScript 3.0.0+.
 Thanks, @angeltsvetkov!